 The Vice President for Conferences shall be a member in good standing of APA and shall have experience as a Conference Programs Chair or co-chair, or other responsible Conference Host Committee position.

 The Commission and Board Representative shall be a member of a planning or zoning board for a public agency in California when elected.

+The Vice President for Diversity and Equity shall be a member in good standing of APA; and experience as a Section Diversity/Inclusionary officer or otherwise demonstrated experience working on diversity related issues.

 APPOINTED CHAPTER OFFICERS